Ming2Liu/Ming2Liu.github.io/_pages/teaching.md

 Supervision
 ======

-* A. Herrmann (ME in Electronic and Computer, UCD, Co-supervision with R.Shorten)
+* A. Herrmann (ME in Electronic and Computer, UCD, Co-Supervision with R.Shorten)
 * Y. Gu (Ph.D in Electrical and Electronic Engineering, UCD, Mentor & Co-Supervision with R. Shorten)
 * Z. Murphy (B.Eng in Electronic Engineering, DCU, Principle Supervisor)